learn-co-curriculum/dsc-tuning-neural-networks-with-normalization-lab-v2-1/README.md

     0.9292005788570431

 Not much of a difference, but a useful note to consider when tuning your network.
-Next, let's investigate the impace of various optimization algorithms.
+Next, let's investigate the impact of various optimization algorithms.

 ## RMSprop